 8. Do Your Own Hair & Makeup

-There's no denying a bit of beauty DIY is a good way to shave a couple of hundred quid off the total cost of a wedding.
-But it comes with a caveat: you really should only do this if you have practiced, and you're sure you're not going to panic on the day.
+There's no denying a bit of beauty DIY is a good way to shave a few hundred dollars off the total cost of a wedding.
+But it comes with a caveat: you really should only do this if you have done a number of trials, and you're sure you're not going to panic on the day.
 I had my reasons for choosing to do my own hair and makeup that went beyond just saving money, but it was an added bonus!